 On September 6, 2016, we marked the 25th anniversary of the Alberta Foundation for the Arts Act, 1991 which established the AFA as the means for the Government of Alberta to support the arts in Alberta.

 To commemorate our anniversary, we initiated programs and funding opportunities designed to engage and celebrate our arts community!

 The 25th Anniversary Commemorative Art Projects are part of a one-time funding opportunity designed to create a legacy artwork, performance, or composition that reflects the evolution of Alberta's arts community over the past 25 years.

-The grant will provide up to $25,000 in funding for to up to five projects to create, develop, and produce an original art project that relates to the AFA 25th Anniversary theme: Alberta Inspires.
+The grant provided up to $25,000 in funding to five projects to create, develop, and produce an original art project that relates to the AFA 25th Anniversary theme: Alberta Inspires.

 25 Influential Alberta Artists

 From April through June 2016, we sought nominations from the community to identify 25 Albertan artists who have made significant impacts to the development and evolution of our province’s arts community over the past 25 years.

 In the two months the nominations were open, we received an incredible response.
 Guided by values of inclusivity and diversity of community representation the AFA selected 25 artists who have built artistic practices that influence and inspire.